NorwegianVeterinaryInstitute/BioinfTraining/metagenomics.md

 During this day we start with the Mothur SOP for [MiSeq data](https://www.mothur.org/wiki/MiSeq_SOP) and we will follow the tutorial using the Biolinux mothur version in our virtual box environment.

 **important note.**
+This tutorial was written with the main assumption that you use biolinux.
+Since we at the NVI have moved away from biolinux, and work mostly on the SAGA HPC cluster, it can be that some parts of this tutorial might be slightly different on a HPC cluster.
+You can find if mothur and other software is installed on the cluster using the command:
+` module avail mothur `.

-You can work yourself through this tutorial, but note that the mothur version on your biolinux is not up to data with the latests mothur versions.
+You can work yourself through this tutorial, but note that the mothur version on the biolinux is not up to data with the latests mothur versions.
 This means that for a few commands we need to use an different command than is used in the mothur SOP.
 Below I will give a link to the commands that we used during the course.
 This also means that when you work through the tutorial you will not find the same numbers for reads kept or removed.

 ### Preperation step for the first lecture.
 1. Create directory on the desktop in the Linux Virtual box called: `amplicons`